Art in Alternative Spaces

 What is Anatomically Correct?

-Anatomically Correct is a 501(c)(3) non-profit organization dedicated to showcasing artists in a combined effort to diversify, educate and promote community awareness of the visual and performing arts.
+Anatomically Correct is a 501(c)(3) non-profit organization dedicated to showcasing artists, in a combined effort to diversify, educate and promote community awareness of the visual and performing arts, to bring communities together.

 EXHIBITIONS

+Anatomically Correct has presented over 500 exhibitions, showcasing the works of over 2,500 Illinois artists, reaching a combined audience of over five million people.
 Anatomically Correct's exhibitions are unique as they are held in complement to community events and/or theatrical productions.
-Anatomically Correct has presented exhibitions at the Apollo Theatre, Athenaeum Arts Complex, Chicago Dramatists, Emily Oaks Nature Center, Gilda's Club Chicago, The Goodman Theatre, Lake Bluff/Lake Forest Historical Society, Northlight Theatre/North Shore Center for the Performing Arts, Paramount Arts Centre, Skokie Public Library, and Steppenwolf Theatre to list only a few.
+Anatomically Correct has presented exhibitions at the Apollo Theatre, Athenaeum Arts Complex, Chicago Dramatists, Devonshire Cultural Center, Emily Oaks Nature Center, Gilda's Club Chicago, The Goodman Theatre, Lake Bluff/Lake Forest Historical Society, Northlight Theatre/North Shore Center for the Performing Arts, Paramount Arts Centre, Skokie Public Library, and Steppenwolf Theatre to list only a few.
 Anatomically Correct has collaborated with area non-profits to present exhibitions and participated in fund-raising events for the National Vietnam Veterans Art Museum, Help Hospitalized Veterans, Residents for Emergency Shelter (R.E.S.T.), Women for Women Foundation, Cure Autism Now and Autism Speaks.

 ART WALKS

 Our Art Walks are juried exhibitions of artwork by Illinois artists displayed in local businesses.
 Events include Make and Take art workshops for kids and performances by musicians, singers, dancers, poets, and comics.
-Since 2006, Anatomically Correct has presented the annual Highland Park Art Walk (HP Art Walk) in Highland Park, IL; Evanston Art Walk in Evanston, IL in 2008 and 2009 and Southport Art Walk in 2010; and the upcoming Skokie Art Walk in May 2013.
+Since 2006, Anatomically Correct has presented the annual Highland Park Art Walk (HP Art Walk) in Highland Park, IL (2006-2012); Evanston Art Walk in Evanston, IL in 2008 and 2009 and Southport Art Walk in 2010; and the Skokie Art Walk in 2013.

 ART BEAT